 We were running the scoreboard I originally wrote for the Google CTF (though it’s no longer used for that purpose), hosted on Google AppEngine.
 I love hosting apps on a runtime like that – the scaling and replication is just magic, so we didn’t have the typical latency spike a lot of CTFs do at the very beginning.
 95th percentile latency remained under 500ms, which is a result I’m very happy with.

 All of the online challenges were run on Kubernetes on Google Cloud Platform (for the 3rd year straight).
 We continue to love this option, because we run Docker locally for building & testing challenges, then transform these images straight to Kubernetes.
 Additionally, Kubernetes provides capabilities like load balancing that allow us to scale challenges up when some people feel the need to try to brute force.

-This year, for the first time, we attempted to use Network Policies to prevent access to the GCP metadata API, which worked, until I inadvertantly deleted the policies while debugging an issue with another challenge.
+This year, for the first time, we attempted to use Network Policies to prevent access to the GCP metadata API, which worked, until I inadvertently deleted the policies while debugging an issue with another challenge.
 Fortunately, I don’t believe this was exploited during the CTF, but I did notice some exploitation attempts after the game.

 Another first for this year was the use of an

 services.
 We used a wildcard certificate from Let’s Encrypt and then performed

 distribution to backends based on the hostname provided by the client.
 This

 allowed us to use a single external IP, easily provide HTTPS for the challenges,

 and also provided load balancing for the challenges.